The canonical lamination calibrated by a cohomology class: Introduction

 Theorems \ref{existence of calibrated lam} and \ref{thm: uniqueness of measure} are explicitly based on theorems about the earthquake norm, and there are also versions of Theorem \ref{vertex counting} and \ref{Auer Bangert thm} for the earthquake norm proven in \cite{huang2024earthquakemetricteichmullerspace}.
 In \S\ref{Teichmuller conjectures} we conjecture a version of Corollary \ref{extreme points are indecomposable} for the earthquake norm.

 \begin{ack} This work was closely inspired by ideas in \cite{Auer01} of Franz Auer and Victor Bangert; I am especially grateful to Victor Bangert for allowing me to view their unpublished manuscript \cite{Auer12}.
-I also thank Georgios Daskalopoulos and Karen Uhlenbeck for helpful discussions, and James Farre, Yi Huang, Zhenhua Liu, and Ben Lowe for helpful comments on an earlier draft.
+I also thank Georgios Daskalopoulos and Karen Uhlenbeck for helpful discussions, and James Farre, Yi Huang, Zhenhua Liu, Ben Lowe, and the anonymous referee for helpful comments on an earlier draft.
 This research was supported by the National Science Foundation's Graduate Research Fellowship Program under Grant No. DGE-2040433. \end{ack}